 There are so many scenarios that enable you afford to be a stay-at-home parent.
 Perhaps you got laid off from work, or your hubby’s income is enough to support the family.

-So whether you’re a single mom, young married mom, or working mom who just exited a full time job, we’ve got some great tips to make your thrive even on a single income and make ends meet.
+So whether you’re a single mom, young married mom, or working mom who just exited a full time job, we’ve got some great tips to make your thrive even on a single income.

 Single moms are not left out as they will find a lot of benefits in addition to social security benefits, and health insurance.

 As a single mom who doesn’t have to pay for daycare anymore, you can earn as much as $1,433 per month and still receive SSI benefits.

 Also, if you get unearned income such as a pension, worker’s compensation or annuities, it cannot be more than $694 per month, as stipulated by the Social security administration.

 Keep reading to discover how full time stay-at-home moms can thrive, by reducing child care costs while ensuring that you your kids get the best quality of life you deserve.

 Even with an imperfect budget, full time stay at home moms can still thrive.